-3202 Biology of the Human Body (\$2) Survey of the anatomy of the human body with emphasis on the skeletal and muscular systems.
+- 3202 Biology of the Human Body (\$2) Survey of the anatomy of the human body with emphasis on the skeletal and muscular systems.
 Three lectures and two laboratory hours per week.
-Prere-quisite: Zoology 3102.
-This course may not be counted for credit in addition to Zoology 2000. to Zoology 3202.

-- 3203 Introduction to Human Physiology (\$2) Body functions with emphasis on their relations to physical exercise.
-Three lec-tures and two laboratory hours per week.
+Prerequisite: Zoology 3102.
+This course may not be counted for credit in addition to Zoology 3202. - 3203 Introduction to Human Physiology (\$2) Body functions with emphasis on their relations to physical exercise.
+Three lectures and two laboratory hours per week.
 Prerequisite: Biology 3202 or Zoology 3202. - 3204 Heredity (Genetics) Principles of heredity in their application to animals, plants, and mankind.
-Prerequisite: Sophomore standing or six semester hours of a laboratory science.
+Pre-requisite: Sophomore standing or six semester hours of a laboratory science.

-3301 Physiology of Exercise (\$2) Brief review of embryogeny and histogenesis of muscles in Vertebrates; phy-siology of the nervous, muscular, digestive, and respiratory systems of man in relation to work and exercise; some aspects of external and internal stimuli, injuries, and health.
-Three lectures and two laboratory hours per week.
-Prere-ministry Biology 2002 of Zoology 2002 quisite: Biology 3203 or Zoology 3202.
+3301 Physiology of Exercise (\$2) Brief review of embryogeny and histogenesis of muscles in Vertebrates; physiology of the nervous, muscular, digestive, and respiratory systems of man in relation to work and exercise; some aspects of external and internal stimuli, quisite: Biology 3203 or Zoology 3202.

 3401 Technique in Histology and Cytology (\$2) Fixing, imbedding, sectioning, staining and mounting tissues and cells for critical microscopical examination.
 One lecture and six laboratory hours per week.
-Pre-requisite: Chemistry 4213, or 3221-22, or Bacteriology 3302, or 12 semester hours of zoology, or botany, and permission by the chairman of the department.
+Prerequisite: Chemistry 4213, or 3221-22, or Microbiology 3302, or 12 semester hours of zoology, or botany, and permission by the chairman of the department.